-- Valid DS-2019 form (this also means that if you intend on leaving the country for winter, spring, and/or summer break, you must get your DS2019 signed by a Responsible Officer (RO)- GEO Staff before each departure) - Valid passport - I-94 marked D/S (which stands for duration of status)
+- Valid DS-2019 form (this also means that if you intend to leave the country for winter, spring, and/or summer break, you must get your DS2019 signed by a Responsible Officer (RO)- GEO Staff before each departure.
+DS-2019 travel signatures are valid for 6 months.) - Valid passport - I-94 marked D/S (which stands for duration of status)

-The DS-2019 is initially issued for the period of the exchange program but if academic training is authorized a new DS-2019 must be issued by the Responsible Officer (RO), Sarah Lyle, in order for J-1 students to remain in status.
+The DS-2019 is initially issued for the period of the exchange program but if academic training is authorized, a new DS-2019 must be issued by the Responsible Officer (RO), Sarah Lyle, in order for J-1 students to remain in status.

-Additional Requirements
+Additional Requirements for All International Students

-- Maintain full time student status --for undergraduates, a minimum of 12 credit hours per semester. - Never engage in employment before being authorized to do so by the Global Education Office. - Maintain Washington College health insurance coverage including any time engaged in academic training.
+- Maintain full time student status -- for undergraduates, this means a minimum of 12 credit hours per semester. - Never engage in employment before being authorized to do so by the Global Education Office. - Maintain Washington College health insurance coverage including any time engaged in academic training.

-Travel Abroad and Re-entry
+Travel Abroad and Re-entry into the US

-Back to the country of citizenship
+Back to your country of citizenship